AmbroseT/temp/PA2_template.md

 ##  (Other)                                       :588295
 ```

-We can take the varaibles from the above summary of the data set and cross reference the information about the variables in the National Weather Service PDF file [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf).
-Peruse the PDF file to understand the variables listed in the raw data set.
+We can take the variables from the above summary of the data set and cross reference the information about the data in the National Weather Service PDF file [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf).
+Take a moment to peruse the PDF file to understand the variables listed in the raw data set.

 Now that we understand the meaning behind the variables in the data set, we will move forward to answer some questions.